 — Newark Museum of Art Board Chair Peter Englot

-During her tenure at the Newark Museum of Art, Harrison has overseen a variety of defining projects.
+DURING HER TENURE at the Newark Museum of Art, Harrison has overseen a variety of defining projects.
 Shortly after she arrived, Harrison clarified the mission and focus of the museum.
 Well over a century after its founding in 1909, she instituted a name change, transforming the Newark Museum into the “Newark Museum of Art” in 2019.

-After ushering the museum through the COVID pandemic, Harris weathered another challenge.
+After ushering the museum through the COVID pandemic, Harrison weathered another challenge.
 The museum came under public scrutiny in an open letter from curators and art historians after announcing plans to deaccession 17 works from its permanent collection.
 The museum said works by Thomas Cole, Georgia O’Keeffe, Thomas Eakins, and Marsden Hartley, and others would to be sold at a Sotheby’s auction in New York.

 The practice is frowned upon, but other museums had recently taken similar actions.
 The Newark Museum of Art and its peer institutions experienced financial setbacks in the wake of the pandemic.
 Given the climate in the sector, the American Alliance of Museums (AAM) and the Association of Art Museum Directors (AAMD) had relaxed guidelines on deaccessioning.